Utah Transit Authority: Transit centers

+UTA operates three transit centers which are staffed by customer service personnel during business hours Monday through Friday (except holidays) at Ogden Central station, Provo Central station and on 700 West in Salt Lake City.
+All other transportation hubs operated by UTA (including Salt Lake Central, Central Pointe, Murray Central, West Valley Central, and Orem Central stations) are not staffed by customer service personnel.

 Police department

 UTA also operates a law enforcement arm, the Utah Transit Authority Police Department.
 The department conducts law enforcement services, criminal investigations and public safety throughout bus transit, commuter rail, and light rail systems.

 FrontLines 2015

 The purpose of the FrontLines 2015 project was to meet the increasing transportation needs of the Wasatch Front's growing population.
 It consisted of expansions to both TRAX and FrontRunner and was the largest expansion in UTA's history.
 UTA relied heavily on sales tax revenues to fund this project.
 On December 10, 2012, the FrontRunner South extension opened for service and extended the previous line 45 miles south from Salt Lake City to Provo.
 This new expansion allows commuters to travel from Provo to Salt Lake City in less than one hour.
 FrontRunner South was an extension of the previous line, which ran north from Downtown Salt Lake City to Pleasant View in north Weber County.
 FrontLines 2015 added/expanded four extensions in the TRAX system including the Mid-Jordan extension, the West Valley City extension, the airport extension, and the Draper extension.
 While all the projects were set to be completed by the year 2015, all of them were completed well ahead of schedule.
 The mid-Jordan TRAX and West Valley extensions both opened August 7, 2011, and the airport extension opened April 14, 2013, followed by the Draper extension on August 18, 2013.
 Just prior to the opening of the Draper extension in August 2013, UTA announced that the FrontLines 2015 project had been completed under budget and years ahead of schedule.